emersonmolett/D3-Challenge/README.md

 This assignment looks to examine the relation between smoking rate and poverty.
 The data is provided from the US Census Bureau.
 A scatter plot was produced through code writing.
+JavaScript, HTML, D3 and CSS are used for this assignment.

 </br>
 Data Points:</br>